 How to Make Reusable Swiffer Pads

 In this quick and easy tutorial, you’re going to learn How To Make Reusable Swiffer Pads.
 Why spend a ton of money at the store buying things that you don’t need when you can easily make your own instead?
 Being able to wash and use them, again and again, is such a huge perk and a great way to save money.
-Get the tutorial on how to make reusable Swiffer pads below.
+Plus you can use your own cleanign solutions as well.
+Put to use the sewing tutorial below of how to make reusable Swiffer pads.

 Using these reusable swiffer pads is a super effective (and environmentally-friendly) way to clean your floors fast.
 This washable Swiffer pad is such an easy sewing project!
 If you have hardwood floors like me, you can spend a fortune on cleaning pads.
 We love bringing you sewing projects that can save you money and help make your home more efficient.
 The thing I think I love most about these pads is you can bleach them in the wash and use it for cleaning the floor with a bleach mixture.

 While these could be made from other fabrics such as flannel, we went with a white terry cloth fabric.
 I love the way terry cloth wipes things up and as I said before, with these being white, they can be bleached.